amaldu/AntiSpam-NLP-Pipeline/README.md

 ## About the data
-The dataset used for this project can be found [here](https://www.kaggle.com/datasets/mfaisalqureshi/spam-email)
+The dataset used for this project can be found [here](https://www.kaggle.com/datasets/mfaisalqureshi/spam-email) which consists of 5,574 messages tagged with their respective labels:
+* HAM: real e-mails we want the filter to land our inbox
+* SPAM: spam/scam em-amils that we want to send directly to the spam folder

 ## Technlogies